ImperialCollegeLondon/RSEBlog/docs/posts/20250325_python_reproducible.md

 A lot of modern research requires custom software to be written, either to do some calculations, analyse experimental data or something else.
-Creating good quality, sustainable software is always desirable, but ticking all the boxes that are often described as necessary to acomplish this can be a daunting tasks for people - researchers - who have often other priorities in mind.
+Creating good quality, sustainable software is always desirable, but ticking all the boxes that are often described as necessary to accomplish this can be a daunting tasks for people - researchers - who have often other priorities in mind.

 Reproducibility is, however, not an optional feature of a piece of research - including